skx/evalfilter/README.md

     // or
     //   return true;
     //
-    // Your host application will then carry out the interesting operation
-    // when it receives a `true` result.

     //

-    //
     // If we have a message from Steve it is interesting!
     //
+    // Here `return true` means to initiate the phone-call.
+    //
     if ( Author == "Steve" ) { return true; }

     //
     // A bug is being discussed?
 Awesome.
+That's worth waking
+    // somebody for.
     //
     if ( Message ~=  /panic/i ) { return true; }

     //
-    // OK the message is uninteresting, and will be discarded, or
+    // At this point we decide the message is not important, so
-    // otherwise ignored.
+    // we ignore it.
     //
+    // In a real-life implementation we'd probably work the other
+    // way round.
+Default to triggering the call unless we knew
+    // it was a low-priority/irrelevant message.
+    //
     return false;

-You'll notice that we don't define the _object_ here, because it is implied that the script operates upon a single instance of the `Message` structure.
-That means `Author` is implicitly the author-field of the message object, which the `Run` method was invoked with.
+You'll notice that we test fields such as `Message` here, which come from the object we were given.
+That works due to the magic of reflection!

 ## Sample Usage

-To give you a quick feel for how things look you could consult:
+To give you a quick feel for how things look you could consult these two simple examples:

 * [example_test.go](example_test.go).
   * This filters a list of people by their age.